RafaelThomazzi/health-check/README.md

-# service-health-check
+# Service Health Check

-# Backend of a service that checks the availability of another service and sends SMS to registered numbers notifying when a service responds differently than expected or is unavailable.
+Backend of a service that checks the availability of another service and sends SMS to registered numbers notifying when a service responds differently than expected or is unavailable.

 # Technologies:
 NodeJs + Typescript, Express, SQLITE, Amazon SNS.